fuermosi777/fuermosi777.github.io/_posts/English/2017-06-21-home-automation-using-siri-and-alexa-and-raspberry-pi.md

 Getting a USB-to-mini USB data sync cable, and connecting NodeMCU with Mac.

-Open Arduino IDE, download libraries for NodeMCU.
+Open Arduino IDE, download libraries for NodeMCU (Follow guide [https://github.com/esp8266/Arduino](https://github.com/esp8266/Arduino)).
 Restart IDE.
 There should be two items in "port" section in the menu: `bluetooth` and something like `SLAB_USBtoUART`.
 Open an example file from the menu, click "upload", the blue LED will blink.
 Click a button at the top right corner of the IDE window to open the console, and select the correct channel number to see the logs.

 ## Lights